We built this dream

 April 14, 1912

-My engines—those fire-born beasts—gave their final cough and died.
-Silence settled like judgment.
-And then the tearing—steel screaming as the hull fractured.
-The belly of the beast split wide.
+When the power finally went, the silence settled like judgment.
+And then the tearing — steel screaming as the hull fractured, that terrible longitudinal split running through her like a broken spine.
+The belly of the beast opened wide.
 Our miracle drowned.

 IV.
 Into the Abyssal Embrace